jameadows/SST-Python-IntelliJ-Debug-Demo/README.md

 Debugging of the Python function is done as a remote application.

 ### Setup
-* In package.json under `scripts` change `sst dev` to `sst dev --increase-timeout`
+* In package.json under `scripts` change `sst dev` to `sst dev --increase-timeout` (already done in this example)
 * In IntelliJ set up a debug configuration for `Python Debug Server`.
 Set the host and port values, in this example the remote host is `localhost` and the port is 8645.
-* Follow the instructions in the configuration dialog about setting installing pydevd-pycharm.
+* Follow the instructions in the configuration dialog about installing pydevd-pycharm.
 In my case it says to do `pip install pydevd-pycharm~=231.9011.34`.
 Use whatever version it shows for your installation.
 * As also described in the configuration dialog, paste the following two lines at the top of your lambda function source file.
 This will trigger the debugger once your code is hit.
+Change the host and port as needed for your environment.
 ```
 import pydevd_pycharm
 pydevd_pycharm.settrace('localhost', port=8645, stdoutToServer=True, stderrToServer=True)